The study of history, it’s been said, is the study of unintended consequences.

 Callousness is not intended.

-But such inquiries must be pondered . . . for in the Age of Trump, immigrants must begin the tough task of looking and planning ahead or risk similar disastrous results.
+But such inquiries must be pondered . . . for when it comes to the potential for deportation and family separation, immigrants must begin the tough task of looking and planning ahead or risk similar disastrous results.

 By Carlos Batara, Immigration Law, Policy, And Politics